Security and Authentication

 Header.
 This method extracts the UserID from the designated HTTP header.
 The web server is responsible for setting the header.

-If a specific question is selected, the questionnaire must pre-populate that question using the ViewsFlash questionnaire's query string.
+If a specific question is selected, that question must be pre-populated using the request query string.
 For example, if a question named "formid" is used, the URL is:

 The question is usually created as a ViewsFlash question of type hidden.